LSU Tigers football: Conference championships

 LSU has won a total of 16 conference championships in three different conferences.
 Since becoming a founding member of the Southeastern Conference (SEC) in 1933, LSU has won 12 SEC championships.

-† Co-champions

 ‡ LSU claims a co-championship, while Clemson claims a sole championship.

 Division championships

-Since the SEC began divisional play in 1992, LSU has won or shared the SEC West title 9 times, and is 5–2 in the SEC Championship game.
+Since the SEC began divisional play in 1992, LSU has won or shared the SEC West title 10 times, and is 5–2 in the SEC Championship game.